Why your sunscreen might not be protecting you

 • Responsible for sunburn

-• Their intensity varies according to the time and the season
+• Their intensity varies with time of day and season

 UVA: